GetSimpleCMS-CE-plugins/plugin-URI_Redirect_Plus/README.md

 ## Earlier versions
 This plugin is a successor to the no-longer-updated [original URI Redirect plugin](http://get-simple.info/extend/plugin/uri-redirect/150/) by Nathan Friemel (NathanF).
 Version numbering is continuing from where that earlier plugin left off (version 0.2.1).

+## Installation
+* Install required [I18N plugin](http://get-simple.info/extend/plugin/i18n/69/), if necessary.
+* Unzip and upload the uri-redirect-plus folder and corresponding  uri-redirect-plus.php file into your GetSimple plugins folder.
+* Activate the plugin on the admin Plugins tab.
+* Add redirects via the link on the side menu of the admin Pages tab.